On weakly hyperbolic iterated functions systems: Proof of Theorem

-Define:
+Define

-Note that, by lemma \ref{continuidadeGamma}, $K$ is a compact set.
-So, it rtemains to prove that $K$ is an attractor.
-In fact, given $B\subset X$ a compact set and $\eps >0$ we have by corollary \ref{propriedade$(P^{*})$} that there exists $n_{0}=n_{0}(\eps)$ such that:
+and notice that, by Lemma \ref{continuidadeGamma}, $K$ is a compact set.
+So, it {remains} to prove that $K$ is an attractor.
+In fact, given $B\subset X$ a compact set and $\eps >0$ we have by Corollary~\ref{pestrela} that there exists $n_{0}=n_{0}(\eps)$ such that: